olavfuruseth/partner-widgets/README.md

 We provide our partners with the use of simple sign-up and login widgets that can be used on any website.
 These can be deployed in minutes, so you can offer the BaseKit website builder to your users with minimal effort.

+There is a basic demo of the widgets available at [partners.basekit.com/widget-test.htm](http://partners.basekit.com/widget-test.htm).
+Please note that there is no styling on this page yet, this is coming soon.

 ### Sign Up Widget

 This is a widget that will create a BaseKit user and website.
 The user that is created will be assigned to your partner account.